Social Work Degrees

 Doctoral Degree in Social Work

 PhD programs prepare candidates to engage in social work research at the university level.
 Pursuing a PhD in social work is best for students interested in a career in academia.
 Earning a PhD in social work prepares students for academic, teaching, and research positions at universities.
 Many colleges and universities offer PhD programs in social work or DSW programs in social work.
 Students who are interested in studying social work at the doctoral level should consider the program content carefully.
 While most doctoral programs are strongly focused on preparing students for a career in social work academia, some programs do include an advanced practice component which may allow students to receive more specialized training to be used as advanced social work practitioners.
 A doctoral degree may also better position you for advanced or supervisory roles in highly-competitive situations.
+Read further about the DSW and PhD in Social Work degrees on our Doctoral Degree in Social Work page.

 Keep in mind: Unlike other clinical professions which require doctoral degrees for clinicians, the terminal degree in social work is considered the MSW.
 If you are interested in a career as a practicing clinical social worker, you probably want to obtain a master’s degree in social work and leave the PhD programs for those interested in teaching and research.